You have to pay tax on your income if you come to live in the UK. Income includes:

 You do not need to pay National Insurance or get a number if you have either:

-Ask the social security authority in your country for the document or certificate.
+Check with the social security authority in your country how to apply for the document or certificate.

-You will not have to pay National Insurance for the first 52 weeks you’re in the UK if both the following apply:
+You usually will not need to pay National Insurance for the first 52 weeks you’re in the UK if both the following apply:

-- are sent by an employer in your home country to work in the UK temporarily
+- you are sent by an employer in your home country to work in the UK temporarily

 If you’re also taxed abroad